euler-xyz/euler-price-oracle/REMEDIATION.md

 ### SDO-01M: Insecure Usage of Outdated Interest Rate Accumulator

 Fixed according to recommendation.
-We used `FixedPointMathLib::rpow` from Solady.
+We used `FixedPointMathLib::rpow` from Solady and verified it is equivalent to the `rpow` implementation used in the DSR Pot.

 ### SUS-01M: Potential Increase of Acceptable Values